ChuckM2196/python-ftp/README.md

 # Requirements: See requirements.txt

+# Known Bugs
+Currently destination directory for file uploading is hard coded.
+This is planning on being changed and is only for testing

+Only IP addresses are usable

+Port Number is hardcoded.

+Several Errors with crashing

+Programs connects to FTP server then disconnects per file upload.
+This is planning on being changed.

 # Optional Functions:
 - SSH without needing password
 - Automatic directory refresh
+- Connect to FTP server via hostname

 # CHANGELOG #
 5/25/2020: Successfully redirected text to the QTextEditWidget